 In the 4-Hour-Workweek, Ferriss loves nothing more than talking about how today’s online world has now opened up the real world for people who love to travel.
 More specifically, Tim outlines how the internet enables one to embrace a mobile lifestyle and travel to any city or country in the world, whenever you feel like it.

 The truth is, this influential book was also the catalyst that led millions of people to travel in the first place.
-Even so, this opportunity to travel is now less and less relevant to the average reader.
+Even so, having this opportunity to travel is now less and less relevant to the average reader.

 You see, when you create a nomadic lifestyle, you can literally go anywhere in the world.
 However, what the 4-Hour Workweek seems to skip or deliberately ignore is the fact that not everyone wants to travel.